-- 1. The contracts, transactions and dealings entered into by the Bank during the year 2013 that were reviewed by the Shari'a Supervisory Board are in compliance with the Shari'a Principles and Rulings; - 2.
-The allocation of profit and charging of losses relating to investment accounts conform to the basis that had been approved by us in accordance with the Shari'a Principles and Rulings; - 3.
-All earnings that have been realised from sources or by means prohibited by the Shari'a Principles and Rulings have been disposed off to charitable causes as approved by the Shari'a Board. - 4.
-The mechanism of Zakat calculation is in compliance with the Shari'a Principles and Rulings and as per the Bank's Article of Association, the Bank is authorised to pay it on behalf of the shareholders.
+- The contracts, transactions and dealings, which were reviewed by us, and executed by the Bank during the year 2014 were found in compliance with the Shari'a Principles and Rulings; - The allocation of profit and charging of losses relating to investment accounts conform to the basis that had been approved by us in accordance with the Shari'a Principles and Rulings; - All earnings that have been realized from sources or by means prohibited by the Shari'a Principles and Rulings have been set aside for disbursement to charitable causes as approved by the Shari'a Supervisory Board; - The mechanism of Zakat calculation is in compliance with the Shari'a Principles and Rulings and as per the Bank's Article of Association, the Bank is authorized to pay it on behalf of the shareholders.

-I pray to Allah the Almighty to grant all of us the ultimate success and straight-forwardness.
+We pray to Allah the Almighty to grant all of us the ultimate success and straight-forwardness.

-On Behalf of the Shari'a Supervisory Board - Emirates Islamic Bank
+On Behalf of the Shari'a Supervisory Board - Emirates Islamic